 Similarly, a purse is something that you only need to buy once, and should only replace when it breaks.
 It can be tempting to change your purse regularly, thanks to the colourful and cool designs in the accessories section of your favourite high street shop.
 But who really sees your purse anyway?
 It doesn’t matter if it’s metallic, had tassels or a cute unicorn design.
 What matters is that it keeps your cash safe.
 And you’ll have more money to store in that purse if you don’t keep buying new ones!

 Again, a leather purse is likely to last longer and this is one of the things that I’ve actually bought this year.
 I’ve just switched over from a large zipped purse to a slimline cardholder.
 I realised that I was carrying around too many loyalty cards, receipts and all sorts of gumfph that I didn’t need, so a smaller purse seemed to be a sensible option.
-Radley make all different sizes of purse in hard-wearing leather – just stick to the classic designs rather than the trend-led styles – and you’ll have a purse to last you for the foreseeable future.
+Radley make all different sizes of purse and cross-body bags in hard-wearing leather – just stick to the classic designs rather than the trend-led styles – and you’ll have a purse to last you for the foreseeable future.

 I know it can be tempting to buy new shoes and boots when the new season comes around but really, if you’ve already bought well once, you probably won’t have worn out the previous pair.
 I’ve had the same black knee-high boots, ankle boots and Mary-Jane shoes for literally years.
 To be honest, no-one has noticed that I’ve been wearing the exact same footwear for the better part of a decade and it’s saved me SO much money in the long run.